matique/miau/README.md

 The policy method has access to the "user" and the "resource".

-"user" is set by the default method "miau_user" as:
+"user" is set by the default method "miau_user" (can be overwritten) as:

 ~~~
 # app/models/application_controller.rb